crate/crate/docs/concepts/clustering.rst

 The cluster only becomes available to serve requests once a master has been elected, and a new election takes place if the current master node becomes unavailable.

-By default all nodes are master-eligible, but
+By default, all nodes are master-eligible, but
 :ref:`a node setting <node.master>`
 is available to indicate, if desired, that a node must not take on the role of master.

 To elect a master among the eligible nodes, a majority (``floor(half)+1``), also known as *quorum*, is required among a subset of all master-eligible nodes, this subset of nodes is known as the *voting configuration*.
 The *voting configuration* is a list which is persisted as part of the cluster state.
 It is maintained automatically in a way that makes so that split-brain scenarios are never possible.

 Every time a node joins the cluster, or leaves the cluster, even if it is for a few seconds, CrateDB re-evaluates the voting configuration.
 If the new number of master-eligible nodes in the cluster is odd, CrateDB will put them all in the voting configuration.
 If the number is even, CrateDB will exclude one of the master-eligible nodes from the voting configuration.

 The voting configuration is not shrunk below 3 nodes, meaning that if there were 3 nodes in the voting configuration and one of them becomes unavailable, they all stay in the voting configuration and a quorum of 2 nodes is still